tstanczyk95/McBytePlusPlus/README.md

 ## McByte vs. McByte++ performance comparison

 As presented below, McByte++ is faster and enhanced version of McByte, especially when used with re-ID.
 Using re-ID involves additional computation, hence both, the variant with and without it is provided and compared.
+The variant with offline post-processing was performed with GTA-link's default parameters.

 ### SoccerNet-tracking 2022 - test split